n4n0GH/0xchan-frontend/README.md

 - [ ] Add parser to detect >>number in a user post and turn that into a link to the post
 - [ ] Create modal functionality
 - [ ] Add reporting function
-- [ ] Integrate Walletconnect to enable shitposting on the PC, but paying with your phone -> autodetect whether or not metamask is installed and present Walletconnect login as alternative automatically
+- [ ] Introduce web3
+- [ ] Release interface on Github
 - [ ] Deploy smart contract (testnet)
 - [ ] Bug testing smart contract (testnet)
 - [ ] Deploy smart contract (mainnet)
-- [ ] Introduce web3
 - [ ] Har(j)berger Tax minigame for the banner component (credit to Troopy)
 - [ ] Write documentation
-- [ ] Release interface on Github
+- [ ] Integrate Walletconnect to enable shitposting on the PC, but paying with your phone -> autodetect whether or not metamask is installed and present Walletconnect login as alternative automatically
 - [ ] Host interface on IPFS

 ## DONE
+- [x] Include Fontawesome locally
 - [x] Found spot to place settings and new board buttons
 - [x] Banners now random
 - [x] Make sure boardlist in navbar overflows properly